Carbondale After Dark: An Underground History of SIU

 In one dramatic scene, the author wrote, “A disciplined line of National Guardsmen drove the rioters south.
 But the mob reformed near the Lutheran Center, at Freeman and University, and when the soldiers got to the area they were showered with a hailstorm of rocks and bottles.
 Observers saw several guardsmen fall under the barrage, but the soldiers did not break ranks.
 Several soldiers fired tear gas toward the crowd, but the rioters refused to disburse and continued to pelt the guard with debris.”

 The remaining articles in Carbondale After Dark are a collection of various writings from the author, some of which were published in the Daily Egyptian and underground publications in Carbondale.
 One of the most moving of these is entitled “A Mystery of Madness: Who Let Frank Hall Down?”
 Frank and the author grew up together in Carbondale, and the article chronicles his friend’s slow descent into insanity, homelessness, and institutionalization.
 The mystery is never solved, and Koplowitz is unable to provide a definitive answer, despite wrestling with several turning points in Frank’s life.
 In life, however, there no easy answers, especially when it comes to mental illness.

 Carbondale After Dark is a fascinating glimpse back in time, written in a tone and style that whisks you away to the tumultuous decades of the 1960s and ‘70s.
 It is worth picking up if you can find a copy.

-Posted on September 12, 2016, in Reviews and tagged 1960s, 1970s, Carbondale, Carbondale After Dark, Daily Egyptian, H.B.
+Posted on September 12, 2016, in Books, History, Reviews and tagged 1960s, 1970s, Carbondale, Carbondale After Dark, Daily Egyptian, H.B.
 Koplowitz, Halloween, Halloween Party, Riots, SIU, Southern Illinois University, Southern Illinoisan.
 Bookmark the permalink.
 Leave a comment.